 What Are Front-end Projects?

-Front-end projects focus on creating the parts of a website or app that users see and interact with.
+Front-end projects focus on creating the parts of a webpage or application that users visit and interact with.
 This includes layouts, buttons, menus, and other visual elements.
 Developers use HTML, CSS, and JavaScript to build these interfaces, making sure they are easy to use and visually appealing.

 Working on front-end projects helps developers improve their design skills, and coding abilities, and learning of how users interact with websites.
 These projects also make great portfolio pieces, showing potential employers what a developer can do.